buggsi/usenet-scripts/README.md

 ```

 ```
-Usage: post.sh -p <usenet provider> -i <input dir to upload> -e <true|false (optional)>
+Usage: post.sh -p <usenet provider> -i <input dir to upload>
 Escape special characters in names if necessary, e.g. brackets: \[testdirectory\] Use double quotes if the directory has spaces, e.g. "This is a test directory" -h                 - This help.

   Mandatory parameters:
   -p <provider>      - Usenet provider name, e.g. blocknews, eweka, newshosting.
   -i <input dir>     - Directory to upload containing the rar/par2 files.
-Can be a pathname.
-                       Can be passed multiple times, e.g. -i disc1 -i disc2 -i disc3
+                       Can be a relative or full pathname, and can be passed multiple times. e.g. -i disc1 -i disc2 -i disc3 -i /path/to/disc4

-  Optional parameters:
-  -e <true|false>    - Embed the password generated during the packing step as a meta
-                       element in the nzbs after the upload is done (default false).
 ```

 `pack.sh` will `rar` a folder or single file, then create `par2` files.\